Today we debut MC Minds: On the Edge – our new blog.

 - Kathryn Geertsema, Office Manager

-- The entire MC Communications Committee, who will work to ensure that MC Minds aligns with Mass Culture’s wider communications goals and activities
+- The entire MC Communications Group, who will work to ensure that MC Minds aligns with Mass Culture’s wider communications goals and activities

-- A newly-formed MC Minds Curatorial Committee will field suggestions and requests for content, work with contributors, and ensure that Mass Culture’s guiding principles are reflected in the content.
-Member tba but let us know if you want to participate!
+- A newly-formed MC Minds Curatorial Committee will field suggestions and requests for content, work with contributors, and ensure that Mass Culture’s Guiding Principles are reflected in the content.
+Members TBA but let us know if you want to participate – email Kathryn at [email protected]!

 The success of this blog depends on you – the Mass Culture community!
 All levels of academics and practitioners are invited to contribute to MC Minds – we want to hear from everyone and make this an inclusive space for all ideas big and small.
 Please get in touch to: